A FAIR File Format for Mathematical Software: Beyond

-This is where it pays that our file format is based on \JSON.
+For rational polynomials the effort to translate from \OSCAR to another computer algebra system is quite moderate, as illustrated in Figure~\ref{fig:sage}.
+Depending on the data types, other translations might require more effort.
+Namespaces create the flexibility for every user to pick their own point of departure, i.e., picking a computer algebra system other than \OSCAR.

+\paragraph{Databases.} Any serialization lends itself to storing similar files in some systematic folder hierarchy, mimicking a simple database.
+Our file format is no exception, and the algebraic surfaces from Section~\ref{sec:example} form an example in \OSCAR.
 The No-SQL database \MongoDB uses a record structure which essentially agrees with \JSON objects.
 In this way, our serialized data can directly be used for storage and retrieval in highly efficient large scale databases.
 The same concept was already exploited in \polymake's database project \polyDB \cite{polydb}.
+Note that \MongoDB requires UTF-8 encoded strings in the JSON objects, whence we restrict our file format to UTF-8, too.